outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - generated object change types
         - constant to variable
         - variable to removal of assumption in variable type/data type

+    - map variable structures to prediction potential for problem types, given ratio of equivalent alternate signals

     - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)